Enlighten streamlines open world games with World Partition in Unreal Engine 5

 Before diving into a practical example of Enlighten usage in a World Partition scene, we’ll briefly review some of the key configuration settings.
 If you’re already familiar with Enlighten and its workflow, feel free to skip this section.

-Enlighten provides high-quality, real-time global illumination with low performance overhead across a wide range of platforms, from high-end to low-end devices.
-However, in large-scale scenes, proper setup of individual objects becomes crucial.
+Enlighten provides high-quality, real-time global illumination with low performance overhead across a wide range of platforms—from high-end to low-end devices.
+However, in large-scale scenes, such as open world games, proper setup of individual objects becomes crucial.
 Without careful configuration, you may face slow iteration during preprocessing or experience degraded runtime performance.

 Among the most impactful factors are lighting mode and lighting resolution.
 Please refer to our tutorial for an overview of the basic scene setup, which includes these settings.